Contacts

 7. Financial guarantees.
 These can be an extract from a bank account, a savings account with a photocopy, traveler's checks and their copies, a copy of the credit card and a printout with a balance, or a special bank guarantee from the inviting person.

-8. Foreign passport, the validity of which must be longer, at least 3 months beyond the return date.
+8. Foreign passport, the validity of which must be 3 months or longer beyond the return date from Italy.

 9. Payment of consular fees.
 Short-term visa category C for some countries costs 35 EUR.
 For citizens of all other countries, the cost of a short-stay visa is 60 EUR.